papercliplabs/zero-ex-subgraph/README.md

 ## Usage Notes

+- Each element in the schema is well documents.
+You can view the docs directly in the [schema file](./schema.graphql), or The Graph also displays these in their graphql interface.
+- We provided [example queries](./exampleQueries/) to help people get started.
+These can also be seen in The Graphs playground.
+- As part of validation, we wrote some [Jupyter notebooks](./validation/notebooks) which query the subgraphs in Python.
+In the [historical notebook](./validation/notebooks/historical.ipynb) we plot a lot of historical data, which can be useful to help visualize the data.
 - One limitation of subgraphs is the inability to track native asset transfers (ex.
 ETH) in internal calls.
 This means we cannot accurately do accounting of complex swaps which use native assets during or at the end of the swap.
 - We try our best to infer the sender, filler and recipient for each fill when they are not provided by an event, but sometimes it is not possible.
 This occurs for example, in cases where:
     -   An ERC20 doesn't emit Transfer events, or the event doesn't not conform to the ERC20 standard
     -   During LiquidityProviderSwap when the input token is the native asset.
     -   During BridgeFills when the input token is ETH, and the output token gets minted (for example, ETH -> cETHv3)